qaalabs/DE5M4/docs/day1/agile/how-design-steps.md

-# Breakout Activity: Brainstorm Design Steps
+# Breakout Activity: How are Digital Products Designed?

 In groups **brainstorm the digital design process**, addressing: